-One of the most surprising results is the highly-competitive performance of our DTW-KNN ensemble classifier, whose performance for earlier horizons exceeds all other methods, despite its conceptual simplicity.
-While this is highly relevant for sepsis early detection, the DTW-KNN classifier suffers from some practical limitations that impede online monitoring scenarios.
-First, it does not exhibit favorable scaling behavior, as already for our data set, predicting at one horizon may require aligning hundreds of millions of pairs of univariate time series, followed by their distance computation, and the subsequent storing of results~(which potentially affects both runtime and memory).
+One of the most surprising results is the highly-competitive performance of our DTW-KNN ensemble classifier, whose performance for earlier horizons exceeds all of the other methods, despite its conceptual simplicity.
+While this is highly relevant for the early detection of sepsis, the DTW-KNN classifier suffers from some practical limitations that impede online monitoring scenarios and its application to very large patient cohorts.
+Already for our dataset, using a standard implementation, predicting at one horizon may require hundreds of millions of pairs of univariate time series to be aligned, followed by their distance computation, and the subsequent storing of results~(which potentially affects both runtime and memory).
 We conjecture that DTW-KNN performs so well because of the mid-range sample size, whereas deep models tend to perform best for even larger sample sizes.
 However, scaling DTW-KNN to cohorts of hundreds of thousands of patients currently appears to be a computational challenge.
 This also affects online classification in the ICU: for each new measurement of a patient, the distances of each involved channel to \emph{all} patients in the training cohort have to be updated, and partially recomputed.
-As a consequence, intermediate results of the distance calculations need to be stored, leading to a significant memory overhead.
+Consequently, intermediate results of the distance calculations need to be stored, leading to a significant memory overhead.
 The problem thus remains a ``hot topic'' in time series analysis~\citep{oregi2017line}.

-By contrast, MGP-TCN does not suffer from these limitations, as only the network weights have to be stored, and classifying a new patient is \emph{constant} in the total number of patients.
-Thus, MGP-TCN can be easily trained on larger cohorts, which is likely to further increase predictive performance.
+In contrast, MGP-TCN does not suffer from these limitations because only the network weights have to be stored and classifying a new patient is \emph{constant} in the total number of patients.
+Thus, MGP-TCN can be easily applied to larger cohorts, which is likely to further increase predictive performance.
 Moreover, obtaining online predictions only requires very slight modifications.
 For more details on the scaling behavior, please refer to Supplementary Section~\ref{Supp:scaling}.